 Land Titles in Thailand

-If you are determined to buy land in Thailand, then at the very least, you need to know exactly what is being offered.
-Throughout Thailand, a great deal of the land may never have been surveyed properly.
-This is because it often sits with private land owners for years before a member of the family ever decides to sell.
+If you are determined to buy land in Thailand, at the very least you need to know exactly what is being offered.
+Throughout Thailand, a great deal of land may never have been surveyed properly because it was held by private land owners for years (sometimes generations) before a member of the family decided to sell.